Please wait while the search results are loading...

 The Chinese leader in battery manufacturing is CATL (Contemporary Amperex Technology Ltd).
 As of 2023, China produced about 75% of the batteries used in the world’s EVs.
 A disruption in supply from China would bring nearly the entire global production chain to a halt.
 While batteries can be manufactured in other nations, they require certain components that are also dominated by China.
 For example, as of 2023, China had about a 50% global market share in capacity for processing and refining lithium, cobalt and graphite, according to “China Briefing” analysists, and 70% or greater share in production capacity for needed cathodes and anodes.
 For the U.S. market, America’s federal government is attempting to rectify this situation, but it will take significant amounts of both time and money.
 Recent congressional acts in the U.S. offer huge incentives for manufacturers of batteries and EVs, and for consumers who purchase them, as long as an increasingly stringent percentage of the batteries are manufactured in the U.S. (or in certain approved nations).
 As a result, foreign manufacturers have been pouring money into developing new battery plants in the U.S.

 For the U.S. and European markets, there is the potential for exports from Chinese factories allied with industry leaders such as GM, Ford, Toyota, Honda and Volkswagen.
-For years, Chinese automakers have been on the receiving end of Western automotive know-how, which will come back to haunt the Westerners.
-As Chinese cars and trucks hit the global market, China’s manufacturers will be in direct competition with their partners.
-For example, SAIC, which has partnered with GM and Volkswagen, plans to sell its products in Europe as well as the U.S. Extremely low-priced, Chinese-built models could eventually have a major impact on sales of U.S. and European cars, but only if consumers can be convinced that they represent high quality and reliability.
+For years, Chinese automakers have been on the receiving end of Western automotive know-how, which is coming back to haunt the Westerners.
+As Chinese cars and trucks hit the global market, China’s manufacturers are in direct competition with their Western partners.
+For example, SAIC, which has partnered with GM and Volkswagen, now sells its own products in Europe.
+Extremely low-priced, Chinese-built models could eventually have a major impact on sales of U.S. and European cars, but only if consumers can be convinced that they represent high quality and reliability.
+China’s extremely low-priced vehicles are putting pressure on manufacturers in other countries.
+BYD’s Qin L plug-in hybrid, for example, sells for about $10,000 less than a comparable Toyota Camry.

 Chinese manufacturers are branching out into production and sales outside of China.
 SAIC, for example, it promptly sold out of its MG Hector SUV (which is made by the firm’s Indian subsidiary MG Motor India).
 SAIC has also opened plants in Indonesia and Thailand, from which it is exporting vehicles throughout southeast Asia.